j-ulrich/docker_yakkety-cmake-qt5.6/README.md

-# Dockerfile: Ubuntu Jammy, Qt 6.4
+# Dockerfile: Ubuntu Noble, Qt 6.4

 Dockerfile for creating images for building and automated testing of Qt 6 applications.